Responses to the drafting of the 2020 Hong Kong national security law: Five Eyes Member Countries

 Foreign ministers from the Five Eyes members and Commonwealth realms of Australia, Canada, New Zealand, and the UK jointly wrote a letter to the United Nations requesting "a new special envoy to monitor the impact of the law on Hong Kong", saying that "the erosion of the rule of law and the increasingly serious and urgent human rights situation in Hong Kong" needed to be addressed, especially noting the Chinese security law proposal came in the week of the anniversary of the Tiananmen Square massacre.

 Following persuasion from the UK, all members of the G7, notably including Japan, signed an official statement both urging China to reconsider the national security law and expressing concerns about human rights in Hong Kong on 17 June 2020.

-On 15 October, the Chinese ambassador to Canada warned the Canadian government not to grant asylum to Hong Kong residents and said if Canada grants them asylum that amounts to interference in China's internal affairs.
+On 15 October, the Chinese ambassador Cong Peiwu to Canada warned the Canadian government not to grant asylum to Hong Kong residents and said if Canada grants them asylum that amounts to interference in China's internal affairs.